Graham · Arrochar & Trossachs

 - How hard is Ben Venue?

-- Where do I park for Ben Venue?
+- Where's the parking for Ben Venue?

-- Can I bring my dog up Ben Venue?
+- Can dogs go up Ben Venue?

 - Reception on the lower path; patchy on the summit ridge